BekajMelos/oms-sensemaking/docs/dev-guide/dev.md

 ## Setting Up A Development Environment:

+### Step 1: Install Docker

+See the [Install Docker Engine] section of the Docker Manual for platform specific installation instructions.

 ### Step 1: Create a Virtual Environment

 Use the built-in [venv] module to create a virtual environment for the new